tydeno/Ploto/README.md

 * ### [Ploto Discord](https://discord.gg/NgEsMDWWT5)

 ## How you can support this project
-There are several things you can do:
-* Use Ploto and provide feedback about what works, what not, and what features you'd like to see
-* Spread the word, so that more people use and test it
-* If you can and want to you're of course also invited to contribute your pieces of PowerShell to the module by submitting pull requests

 In case you'd like to to support the development of Ploto in a monetary way, you may donate in the currencies below with the according wallet adresses:
 * XCH Adress: xch19ddu8lxgq2g6ssnk7kmexmwxazapvdt7fp8cekeun0cdm9jt6vxsqg30yt
-* BTC Adress: 36JQnBmN4XLuS4gHEkAFfoQVjkjnpqGuo3

 ## Is it safe to use?
 We've seen some horrific stuff happening with 3rd Party Tools around a Chia.
 For instance